 The grounds for processing cannot be retroactively adjusted or changed, i.e. you cannot choose to justify the processing or sharing of data in a different way after having done so.
 Data protection policies must be consistent and trustworthy, regardless of who you are.

-Basic things to remember when sharing data
+Basic things to remember when sharing personal data

 - a joint data controller (for joint purposes).

 - another data controller (a third party for their own use).